VijayKumarYadav/MVPDemo/README.md

  * Application provides Accessibility support but not tested.
  * Application is flexible enough to support easily any kind of feature changes and different locale.
  * Sample is loaded, for showcase, with JUnit (using Robolectric, Mockito),Instrumented test (AndroidJunitRunner), UI and Integration testing With espresso, Although it is possible to add more test cases.
+ * _Last but not least_, Worth to mention that --- To get random images application is using -   https://api.flickr.com/services/feeds/photos_public.gne which seems to produce random images on every hit but with some in-appropriate content so to filter the content *tag* is used but with *tag* server return same images for continuous hit.